BradNeuberg/cloudless/README.md

 ./src/cloudless/train/prepare_data.py --input_metadata data/planetlab/metadata/annotated.json --input_images data/planetlab/metadata --output_images data/planetlab/metadata/bounded --output_leveldb data/leveldb --log_num 1
 ```

 You can keep incrementing the `--log_num` option while doing data preparation and test runs in order to have log output get saved for each session for later analysis.
-If `--do_augmentation` is it present we augment the data with extra training data via cropping, rotating, etc.
+If `--do_augmentation` is it present we augment the data with extra training data manual 90 degree rotations.
+Testing found, however, that these degrade performance rather than aid performance.

 To train using the prepared data, run the following from the root directory: